rcossio/MDwMD/README.md

 ### Molecular dynamics
 - **NVT/NPT shift**: The current script makes protein make a shift from NVT to NPT (with restraints from the same structure and no COM correction).
 This is at least a visualization bug (maybe see https://manual.gromacs.org/current/user-guide/terminology.html).
 - **NPT control**: Do pressure in NPT variates too much?
-Check this: https://manual.gromacs.org/current/user-guide/terminology.html
+Check this: https://manual.gromacs.org/current/user-guide/terminology.html.
+We expect the fluctuation to be about 91=500\*sqrt(216/6460) to 109=600\*sqrt(216/6460), comparing to a 216 waters box
 - **Density**: Density is a little higher than expected we get 1027 and expect 1014, check https://pubs.acs.org/doi/pdf/10.1021/ct900549r
 - **Script inputs**: The MD scripts can be improve with this syntax `!printf "Potential\n0\n" | gmx energy -f em.edr -o potential.xvg -xvg none`